vishalp99/AIDI1010_Heart_Disease_Prediction/README.md

 ---

-**Live Demo on Render:** [Click here]()
+**Live Demo on Render:** [Click here](https://aidi1010-heart-disease-prediction.onrender.com)

 > **Note:** If the app is loading slowly on first access, the Render free-tier web server may be starting up.
-Please be patient—it can take up to 30–60 seconds for the first request to respond.
+Please be patient; it can take up to 30–60 seconds for the first request to respond.

 This is a **Heart Disease Prediction Web Application** built with **Flask**.
 It uses a **TPOT-generated machine learning pipeline** trained on the Cleveland Heart Disease dataset to predict the likelihood of heart disease based on patient clinical features.